 May 1 is the date by which students must confirm their intent to come to Quinnipiac by sending in the deposit to the college or school of their choice.
 At Quinnipiac, our deposit is $200 if you plan to commute and $550 if you plan to reside on campus.
 Information on how to deposit will be sent with the acceptance letter or you can go to www.quinnipiac.edu/deposit.

 Q: How are the academic programs organized?

-We have 58 undergraduate majors through our seven schools and colleges: College of Arts and Sciences, Schools of Business.
-Engineering, Communications, Education, Health Sciences, and Nursing.
+We have 58 undergraduate majors through our seven schools and colleges: College of Arts and Sciences, and Schools of Business, Engineering, Communications, Education, Health Sciences, and Nursing.

 Q: Where's the list of majors?

 Check out the list of the undergraduate majors, minors and combined undergraduate/graduate degree programs.

 Q: What if I'm undecided about a major?

 Being undecided is OK.
 When you apply, you can choose a college or school to be undecided "in," or we will place you in the College of Arts and Sciences as a general undeclared student.
 Special advisers work with our students to help them become familiar with all their options at Quinnipiac and students usually select a major by the end of their sophomore year.

 Q: Is it easy to move from one major to another?